Let's Talk About Wintersowing!

 I plan to add Bells of Ireland and all sorts of new perennials to my list for the new perennial bed this coming season.

 Many winter sowers also successfully start some of their cold-hardy vegetables with much success.
-Early crops of lettuces and anything in the Brassica family seems to do well.
+Early crops of lettuces and anything in the Brassica family seem to do well.

 I sow my perennials & biennials the first or second week of January because most require cold stratification to germinate.
 Others I'll plant through March.
 Timing for this method is precise between the Winter Solstice and the last frost of Springtime.